prusti/pcg-docs/README.md

 This repository stores documentation on the PCG design and implementation.
 It is intended to be the authoritative source on information about the PCG.

-Currently the published version of these documents are accessible at: https://zackg.me/pcg-docs
+These documents are accessible at: https://viperproject.github.io/pcg-docs

-The deployed version will eventually be accessible at: https://viperproject.github.io/pcg-docs

 ## Local Development